sallar-ba/Neoxtract-Extension/README.md

 The extension features a modern, clean interface with:
 - **Gradient header** with clear branding
+- **Aesthetic usage limit bar** with animated progress and color coding
+- **Upgrade prompts** for users approaching or exceeding limits
 - **Compact export buttons** in a 2x1 grid layout
 - **Highlighted Excel export** as the primary action
 - **Responsive design** that works smoothly